Guide to creating a survey

 Scenario 1Anonymous survey:

 Individuals cannot be identified in your survey, so you are not processing personal data.
-This means that you do not need to create an RoPO for the survey, but you may need to do so for the invitation.
+This means that you do not need to create a RoPO for the survey, but you may need to do so for the invitation.

 Scenario 2Identifying survey: